YuanZHANG910/upLoadXMLToMongo/README.md

 ## Run the application locally
 ```
 sbt run
-PUT a XML file into "localhost:9000/upLoadXMLToMongo/uploadToMongo/"
+PUT a XML file into "localhost:9000/upLoadXMLToMongo/uploadXMLToMongoAsFile/"

+then there will two new files in the tmp folder, the two file should be the same
 ```

 ### License